 - 4.1.
 Northern Lights Learning Trust will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR. - 4.2.
 The trust will provide comprehensive, clear and transparent privacy policies. - 4.3.
-Records of activities relating to higher risk processing will be maintained, such as the processing of special categories data or that in relation to criminal convictions and offences. - 4.4.
-Internal records of processing activities will include the following:
+Records of activities relating to higher risk processing will be maintained, such as the processing of activities that: - Are not occasional - Could result in a risk to the rights and freedoms of individuals - Involve the processing of special categories of data or criminal convictions and offence data. - 4.4.
+Internal records of processing activities will include the following: - Name and details of the organisation - Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules

-- Name and details of the organisation - Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules - Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place - 4.5.
+- Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place - 4.5.
 The trust will implement measures that meet the principles of data protection by design and data protection by default, such as: - Data minimisation. - Pseudonymisation. - Transparency. - Allowing individuals to monitor processing. - Continuously creating and improving security features. - 4.6.
 Data protection impact assessments will be used, where appropriate.

-5. Data protection officer (DPO)
+5. Data protection officer (DPO) and Data Protection Lead (DPL)

 - 5.1.
-A DPO will be appointed in order to: - Inform and advise the school and its employees about their obligations to comply with the GDPR and other data protection laws. - Monitor the school's compliance with the GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members. - 5.2.
-An existing employee will be appointed to the role of DPO provided that their duties are compatible with the duties of the DPO and do not lead to a conflict of interests. - 5.3.
-The individual appointed as DPO will have professional experience and knowledge of data protection law, particularly that in relation to schools. - 5.4.
-The DPO will report to the highest level of management at the trust, which is the Executive Principal. - 5.5.
-The DPO will operate independently and will not be dismissed or penalised for performing their task. - 5.6.
-Sufficient resources will be provided to the DPO to enable them to meet their GDPR obligations.
+Our DPO is GDPR Sentry and will - Inform and advise the trust, its academies and its employees about their obligations to comply with the GDPR and other data protection laws. - Monitor the school's compliance with the GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members. - 5.2.
+The individual appointed as DPO will have professional experience and knowledge of data protection law, particularly that in relation to schools. - 5.3.
+An existing employee will be appointed to the role of Data Protection Lead DPL provided that their duties are compatible with the duties of the DPL and do not lead to a conflict of interest. - 5.4.
+The DPL will report to the highest level of management within the schools and the trust, which is the CEO.

-6. Lawful processing
+6. Lawful Processing